-5. The Draft Comprehensive Plan has been available for public review for slightly over two months.
-The change of zoning on the Blue Heron Paper Company property is of monumental local and regional significance, and of obvious importance to Blue Heron.
-Aside from whether the land use change is reasonable or capable of being accomplished, the Plan inaccurately relies upon precursor planning documents to support this redesignation, and does not sufficiently document why this redesignation is necessary or in any way serves the public interest.
+1. In accordance with ORS Chapter 197, and in particular ORS 197.175, the City's zoning ordinances must conform to the Comprehensive Plan.
+We question a strategy that adopts a Comprehensive Plan land use designation on the one hand, and a zoning map which is incompatible with the land use designation.
+Moreover, neither the Comprehensive Plan nor the the land use change is reasonable or capable of being accomplished, the Plan inaccurately relies upon precursor planning documents to support this redesignation, and does not sufficiently document why this redesignation is necessary or in any way serves the public interest.
 Given these factors, and given the relatively short period of time for public review, Statewide Planning Goal 1 (Citizen Involvement) compels that the Blue Heron Paper Company, and the community as a whole, be given a greater opportunity to review and comment on this attribute of the Plan, the planning foundation at the core of the Blue Heron redesignation, and have the opportunity to provide additional testimony and comment.
 We request that this proposed redesignation either be eliminated from the Plan, or that the Planning Commission's hearing be continued for additional review and discussion of this aspect of the proposed Plan.

-Mr. Dan Drentlaw Oregon City Planning Commission November 24, 2003 Page 4 cc: Mr. Mike Siebers Ms. Kate McCutcheon Mr. Bruce Martin Mr. J. Mark Morford
+Mr. Dan Drentlaw Oregon City Planning Commission November 24, 2003 Page 4 cMahan cc: Mr. Mike Siebers Ms. Kate McCutcheon Mr. Bruce Martin Mr. J. Mark Morford including a full package of benefits.
+Those are jobs that would be hard to replace.